georgiosbirmpakos/rag-langchain-langgraph/educational-content/README.md

 # 📚 Greek Derby RAG Chatbot - Educational Lessons

 This folder contains comprehensive educational content explaining the theoretical concepts and practical implementations used in our Greek Derby RAG Chatbot project.
+Each lesson is designed as a self-contained learning module with real-world examples, code snippets, and hands-on exercises.

 ## 🎯 Learning Path